pombase/website/src/docs/faq/what-file-formats-can-i-use-to-submit-high-throughput-data.md

 <!-- [PSL](/faq/what-psl-format) | sequence alignments -->

-We can also accept batch submissions of certain types of data that appear on PomBase gene pages.
-For these data types, we use dedicated PomBase-specific formats as shown in the table:
+We can also accept batch submissions of certain types of data that appear on ${database_name} gene pages.
+For these data types, we use dedicated
+${database_name}-specific formats as shown in the table:

 Data type | File format description
 ----------|------------------------